 - Wrap a box or pedestal in matching wrapping paper and put the red boots on them.
 Sit the snowman into the boots and staple the snowman to the wall.
 I tied strong tape around its neck and stapled it to the wall.
 The scarf is covering all traces of the tape.
 I also used the glue gun to glue the boots to the box – our students are curious and like to lift and shift display materials (:-)

-- Get the bookstand or any other display stand you want to use and adorn it with wintery patterned paper of snowflakes like I did.
-Again I used the paper (glass house) from the Green fingers display that I took off the wall to do up the blotched wooden book stand
+- Get the bookstand or any other display stand you want to use and adorn it with a wintery patterned paper of snowflakes as I did.
+Again I used the paper (glasshouse) from the Green fingers display that I took off the wall to do up the blotched wooden book stand

 - It’s time for the pheasant and squirrel to make their entrance….. – I will probably regret this step for as long as I have this winter display – but the pheasant really needs some crunchy snow around its feet so I decided to use shredded paper.
 Fantastic material but it might be too much of a challenge for the boys visiting the library….
 I can see them already throwing the stuff around and making a mess!!!!
 But I can’t help myself……Its too beautiful not to use and our copy room has tons and tons of it.

 - Add a basket with knitting wool and maybe some strings of peanuts or a few hanging seed feeders for birds

 - Grab a selection of reading books and arrange them on the book stand

 Stand back and admire your work.
 Time to relax with a good book…..